 Who can apply

-The Paediatric Pharmaceutical Care Internship programme is intended primarily for overseas pharmacists with an interest in paediatric pharmaceutical care.
+This internship is for non-UK pharmacists with an interest in paediatric pharmaceutical care.
 Experience in paediatric pharmaceutical care is not essential but would be an advantage for those attending.
-Interns are expected to have worked in a hospital pharmacy.
+Interns are expected to have worked in a hospital setting.

 Paediatric Pharmacy service